 If you’d prefer one of the beautiful Lake Placid Airbnbs for a family getaway, you’ll love the amazing selection of properties.
-This funky accommodation is on a local sheep dairy farm, for summer stays it even has an inground swimming pool.
+This gorgeous lodge with a backyard oasis is on 10 acres of private land, for summer stays it even has an inground swimming pool.
 You can check out their rates here.

-This rustic barn stay has a huge amount of Adirondacks charm.
-It’s about 20-minutes outside of Lake Placid, but if you love a little solitude and a lot of wood paneling, this one is for you.
+This rustic tree-house style stay has a huge amount of Adirondacks charm.
+It’s not far from downtown, but you may think you’re still at the Wild Center nature walk.
 You can check out their rates here.

 Final Thoughts On Winter In Lake Placid

 No matter how you choose to spend winter in Lake Placid, New York, you’re bound to have an amazing time.
 It’s literally a winter wonderland.
 But, did I miss something that you love about Lake Placid in winter?
 If so, drop a comment below and let me know.